noamzaks/code-battles/docs/source/setting-up-event.rst

 Firestore Security Rules
 ++++++++++++++++++++++++

-You can make sure your competition is secure against teams trying to get each other bots or changing their scores by doing the following:
+You can make sure your competition is secure against teams trying to get each other's bots or changing their scores by simply going inside Firestore to the Rules tab, and setting the rules to the following:

-- Get the user id of your `admin` user.
-- Inside Firestore, go to the Rules tab.
-Set the rules to the following, where UID is **your** admin ID.

 .. code-block::
     :linenos: